atreyasha/dotfiles/develop.md

 ### Dotfiles

+1. Current

+    1.  **TODO** replace all tab characters with 2 spaces for consistency -\> add this as a git hook

-1.  **TODO** try to replace \$HOME with tilde for standardization -\> including for readme
+    2.  **TODO** try to replace \$HOME with tilde for standardization across files

+    3.  **TODO** reduce redundant code in bash/zsh and clean workflows like dircolors up -\> clean out user-specific code such as vpns and put them in misc/alias files

-2.  **TODO** bash/zsh fix reduced hard-coding -\> add if
+    4.  **TODO** bash/zsh fix reduced hard-coding -\> add if
         statements to check for certain commands to reduce hard-coding

-3.  **TODO** reduce redundant code in bash/zsh and clean workflows like dircolors up -\> clean out specific code such as vpns and put them in misc/alias files

-4.  **TODO** find workflow for shfmt on all shell scripts
+    5.  **TODO** find workflow for shfmt on all shell scripts including zsh -\> use this as a git hook and replace all tabs with 2 spaces for uniformity esp. in zsh script

-5.  reduce the number of dotfiles for a leaner installation

     6.  consider using different configs for remote and local shells

+    7.  synchronize mime system program defaults to same as ranger\'s rifle

+    8.  make all audio channels muted at boot (now only main channel is muted)

+2. Long-term

+    1.  reduce the number of dotfiles for a leaner installation

+    2.  use pam environment to cache passphrase for ssh and gpg keys

-7.  keep gnupg, ssh, neomutt and other directories in private stow repo
+    3.  keep gnupg, ssh, neomutt and other directories in private stow repo

 ### System reproducibility